 - ground black pepper

-If you donโt love super garlic-y pasta you may want to cut the garlic amount in half (or if you really love garlic chop up an extra clove!) โ Remember, I enjoyed this while I was home alone for a week.
-I didnโt care if I reeked of garlic.
-Do whatever makes you happy because thatโs what a dinner for one is all about, right?
+If you donโt love super garlic-y pasta, you may want to cut the garlic amount in half (or if you really love garlic, chop up an extra clove!).

-How to Make Pasta with Olive Oil & Garlic
+How to Make Pasta with Olive Oil and Garlic

-- Cook the garlic in the oil until it’s lightly golden and softened.
-It doesn’t take long so keep an eye on it and lower the heat if it’s browning too fast.
+While the pasta cooks, warm the olive oil in a skillet over medium heat.
+Add the garlic and cook it until lightly golden and softened.
+It won’t take long, so keep an eye on it and lower the heat if needed if the garlic is browning too fast.

-- Reserve a tablespoon of the starchy pasta water before you drain the pasta.
+Reserve a tablespoon or so of the starchy pasta water before you drain the pasta.
+Transfer the drained pasta to the skillet with the garlic oil.
+Over medium-low heat, toss the pasta with the oil and pasta water.

 Part of the appeal of this olive oil and garlic pasta is that it’s very simple and so delicious!
-That said, there are ways to dress it up so here are some ideas:
+That said, there are ways to dress it up:

-- If you like a little heat add a pinch or two of red pepper flakes when you add the garlic to the oil.
+- If you like a little heat, add a pinch or two of red pepper flakes when adding garlic to the oil.

-- Add a little lemon zest when you add the hot spaghetti to the skillet.
+- When you add the hot spaghetti to the skillet, add a little lemon zest.
 It will give it a pop of brightness.

-- Switch up the herbs – add dried herbs like oregano, rosemary or Italian seasoning when you heat up the oil (1/4 of a teaspoon should be plenty!).
-Or, add some different fresh herbs like basil or thyme right before you serve it.
+- Switch up the herbs – add dried herbs like oregano, rosemary, or Italian seasoning when you heat the oil (1/4 of a teaspoon should be plenty!).
+Or, add some fresh herbs like basil or thyme before serving it.

 - Add a protein like cooked chicken or shrimp to make it more filling.

-- Serve it with crusty bread and a fresh green salad on the side for a complete meal.
+- Serve it with crusty bread and a fresh green salad for a complete meal.

 This olive oil and garlic pasta (or aglio e olio as it’s known in Italy) is my go-to dinner when I’m on my own.
 All it takes is a few simple ingredients and about 15 minutes to pull it together!
 This recipe serves one, but you can easily scale it up if you want a few more servings.